Their Eyes Were Watching God Chapter 2 Quotes

 Black women, as far as Nanny can see, get the worst lot in life.
 While white men are highest in the hierarchy and look down on black men, the black men in turn drop the burden on the shoulders of their women.
 Everyone treats black women like animals.

 The vision of Logan Killicks was desecrating the pear tree but Janie didn’t know how to tell Nanny that.
 She merely hunched over and pouted at the floor.
 (2.39)

-Janie’s ideal of love is set by her experience under the pear tree, an experience that was highly romanticized and glamorized in her sixteen-year-old eyes.
-Thus the idea of marrying an ugly old man for no other reason than to please Nanny is repugnant to Janie and "desecrates" her idealized vision of love.
+Janie’s ideal of love is set by her experience under the pear tree, an experience that is highly romanticized and glamorized in her 16-year-old eyes.
+Thus, the idea of marrying an ugly, old man for no other reason than to please Nanny is repugnant to Janie and "desecrates" her idealized vision of love.